 Drone Operator Services

-Licensed aerial cinematography throughout New York, fully compliant with FAA + NYPD (dual federal/city permits required) regulations.
+Licensed aerial cinematography across New York, fully compliant with FAA + NYPD (dual federal/city permits needed) rules.

-Drone filming in New York is regulated by FAA + NYPD (dual federal/city permits required), which sets a maximum altitude of 400ft (122m) and enforces no-fly zones around most of Manhattan airspace, airports, stadiums during events.
-FAA registration required; NYC permit via NYPD Online Services Portal.
-Commercial filming permits typically require 30 days advance application; $150 non-refundable fee, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in New York is regulated by FAA + NYPD (dual federal/city permits needed).
+This sets a maximum altitude of 400ft (122m) and enforces no-fly zones around most of Manhattan airspace, airports, stadiums during events.
+FAA sign-ups needed.
+NYC permit via NYPD Online Services Portal.
+Commercial filming permits mostly need 30 days advance application. $150 non-refundable fee, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across New York who hold all required FAA + NYPD (dual federal/city permits required) credentials and carry appropriate insurance.
-From sweeping establishing shots over Manhattan to dynamic tracking moves across Brooklyn, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across New York who hold all needed FAA + NYPD (dual federal/city permits needed) credentials and carry appropriate insurance.
+From sweeping setting up shots over Manhattan to dynamic tracking moves across Brooklyn, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 ACT 01